arvidn/libtorrent/trunk/docs/manual.rst

 	* to be memory efficient
 	* to be very easy to use

-libtorrent is not finished.
+libtorrent is still being developed, however it is stable.
 It is an ongoing project (including this documentation).
 The current state includes the following features:

-	* multitracker extension support (as `described by John Hoffman`__)
+	* multitracker extension support (as `specified by John Hoffman`__)
 	* serves multiple torrents on a single port and a single thread
 	* supports http proxies and proxy authentication
 	* gzipped tracker-responses
 	* piece picking on block-level like in Azureus_ (as opposed to piece-level).
+	  This means it can download parts of the same piece from different peers.
+	  It will also prefer to download whole pieces from single peers if the download speed is high enough from that particular peer.
 	* queues torrents for file check, instead of checking all of them in parallel.
-	* uses separate threads for checking files and for main downloader, with a fool-proof thread-safe library interface. (i.e. There's no way for the user to cause a deadlock).
+	* uses separate threads for checking files and for main downloader, with a fool-proof thread-safe library interface. (i.e. There's no way for the user to cause a deadlock). (see threads_)
 	* can limit the upload and download bandwidth usage and the maximum number of unchoked peers
-	* piece-wise, unordered, file allocation
+	* piece-wise, unordered, incremental file allocation
 	* implements fair trade.
-User settable trade-ratio, must at least be 1:1, but one can choose to trade 1 for 2 or any other ratio that isn't unfair to the other party. (i.e. real tit for tat)
+User settable trade-ratio, must at least be 1:1, but one can choose to trade 1 for 2 or any other ratio that isn't unfair to the other party.
 	* fast resume support, a way to get rid of the costly piece check at the start of a resumed torrent.
 Saves the storage state, piece_picker state as well as all local peers in a separate fast-resume file.
-	* supports the extension protocol `described by Nolar`__.
+	* supports the extension protocol `specified by Nolar`__.
 See extensions_.
 	* supports files > 2 gigabytes.
 	* supports the ``no_peer_id=1`` extension that will ease the load off trackers.
 	* supports the `udp-tracker protocol`__ by Olaf van der Spek.
 	* possibility to limit the number of connections.
 	* delays have messages if there's no other outgoing traffic to the peer, and doesn't send have messages to peers that already has the piece.
 This saves bandwidth.
 	* does not have any requirements on the piece order in a torrent that it resumes.
 This means it can resume a torrent downloaded by any client.
 	* adjusts the length of the request queue depending on download rate.
 	* supports the ``compact=1`` tracker parameter.
 	* selective downloading.
 The ability to select which parts of a torrent you